 If we are receiving applications now, please read instructions for grant applicant.

-Personal full year grant, max. amount €24 000.
-A full-year grant can be awarded for a second and third year upon separate application.
+Personal full year grant, max. amount €24 000 for final stages (maximum 2 years left) or finalizing doctoral dissertation.
+A full-year grant can be awarded for a second year upon separate application.

-Personal 12-month grant for post-doc research, max. amount €28,000.
+Personal 12-month grant for beninning of post-doc research, max. amount €28,000.
 It is possible to apply if you have done your dissertation work max.
-5 years ago, excluding parental leaves etc. If you plan to work in a non-Finnish university for at least one academic year, apply for a grant at the Foundations’ Post Doc pool.
+3 years ago, excluding parental leaves etc. If you plan to work in a non-Finnish university for at least one academic year, apply for a grant at the Foundations’ Post Doc pool.